Quantum tomography explains quantum mechanics: Introduction

-Philosophical consequences of the development are discussed in Section \ref{s.found}.
+While high precision quantum measurements of system parameters are possible with in principle unrestricted accuracy, the measurement of quantities dependent on the quantum state of a system are limited, not only by the law of large numbers but also by Heisenberg's uncertainty relation and measurement imperfections, discussed in Section \ref{s.unc}.

+Many examples of realistic measurements are shown in Section \ref{s.ex} to be measurements according to the DRP, but have no interpretation in terms of eigenvalues.
+For example, joint measurements of position and momentum with limited accuracy, essential for recording particle tracks in modern particle colliders, cannot be described in terms of projective measurements; Born's rule in its pre-1970 forms (i.e., before POVMs were introduced to quantum mechanics) does not even have an idealized terminology for them.
+Thus the scope of the DRP is far broader than that of the traditional approach based on highly idealized projective measurements.
+The new setting also accounts for the fact that, in many realistic experiments, the final measurement results are computed from raw observations, rather than being directly observed.

+Observations with highly localized detectors naturally lead in Section \ref{s.qfields} to the notion of quantum fields whose quantum values encode the local properties of the universe.
+Among all quantum systems, \bfi{macroscopic systems} are characterized as those whose observable features can be correctly described by local equilibrium thermodynamics, as predicted by nonequilibrium statistical mechanics.

+By shifting the attention from the microscopic structure to the experimentally accessible macroscopic equipment (sources, detectors, filters, and instruments), we get rid of all potentially subjective elements of quantum theory.
+This has implications for the foundations of quantum physics.
+The present findings lead to a new perspective on the \bfi{quantum measurement problem}, discussed in Section \ref{s.found}.

 When a source is stationary, response rates, probabilities, and hence quantum values, can be measured in principle with arbitrary accuracy, in a reproducible way.
 Thus they are operationally quantifiable, independent of an observer.
-This makes them \bfi{objective properties}, in the same sense as in classical mechanics, positions and momenta are objective properties.
+This makes them \bfi{objective properties} in the same sense as in classical mechanics, positions and momenta are objective properties.
 Thus quantum values are seen to be objective, reproducible \bfi{elements of reality} in the sense of \sca{Einstein, Podolski \& Rosen} \cite{EinPR}.
 The assignment of states to stationary sources is as objective as any assignment of classical properties to macroscopic objects.

-In particular, probabilities appear -- as in classical mechanics -- only in the context of statistical measurements.
-Moreover, all probabilities are objective \bfi{frequentist probabilities} in the sense employed everywhere in experimental physics -- classical and quantum.
+As in classical mechanics, probabilities appear only in the context of statistical measurements, never in the theoretical investigations (unless these are about manipulating measurement results).
+All probabilities are objective \bfi{frequentist probabilities} in the sense employed everywhere in experimental physics -- classical and quantum.
 Like all measurements, probability measurements are of limited accuracy only, approximately measurable as observed relative frequencies.